-At the beginning of instructional design, teachers and students should identify expected student learning outcomes and establish performance criteria.
+At the beginning of the instructional design process, teachers and students should identify expected student learning outcomes and establish performance criteria.
 It is important that these criteria correspond with provincial learning outcomes.
-This communication between students and teachers helps identify clearly what needs to be accomplished, thereby assisting in the learning process (see the rubrics in Appendix 10).
+This communication between students and teachers helps identify clearly what needs to be accomplished, thereby assisting in the learning process.
+(See Appendix 11 for related rubrics.)